Yolwoocle/yolwoocle/README.md

 🕹 My other games : [yolwoocle.itch.io](https://yolwoocle.itch.io)
 💻 My website and portfolio : [yolwoocle.github.io](https://yolwoocle.github.io/)

 Here you can find the source code for my games and other silly projects.
 Please feel free to reuse it for your own projects, even my paid games.
-But unless stated explicitly, please do not reuse my work in commercial projects without my permission first.
+But unless stated explicitly, please do not reuse my work in commercial projects without my permission first; I will probably say yes!
 If this commercial project happens to be related to cryptocurrencies or NFTs, please do not even bother to contact me, the answer is no.

 [![if you see this, it probably means something is not working](https://github-readme-stats.vercel.app/api?username=Yolwoocle&show_icons=true&include_all_commits=true&count_private=true&hide_border=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)
 [![if you see this, it probably means something is not working](https://github-readme-stats.vercel.app/api/top-langs/?username=Yolwoocle&langs_count=4&hide_border=true&theme=dark&langs_count=9)](https://github.com/anuraghazra/github-readme-stats)